-Aside from cleaning your leather jacket, leather conditioner can also be used on occasion of rain or snow getting on your leather jacket that you can condition to prevent damage and enhance softness.
+Aside from cleaning your leather jacket, leather conditioner can also be used on the occasion of rain or snow getting on your leather jacket that you can condition to prevent damage and enhance softness.

 Before you give this a try, do a color test to check the colorfastness of the leather, using a clean, white cloth on an interior spot of leather.
 If color transfers to the cloth, the dye is NOT stable on the leather.
 Therefore you should not proceed.

 How to Eliminate Odour from Leather Jackets

 Dealing with any type of bad odor in your leather jacket can be easily dealt with using vinegar.
 Again, caution is to be reinforced.
 What may work for one type of leather jacket or several, may not be best for another, so conducting a spot test would be advisable.

 If the area does not discolor, fade or get destroyed in any way, you can proceed.
 Using equal portions of vinegar in a spray bottle or mixture that is dabbed onto a soft, clean cloth.
 This is to be gently rubbed onto the exterior of your leather jacket.